linker3000/Z80-Board/README.md

 ---

-# Bonus Games
+# Bonus Programs

-Modified to work on this platform and Microsoft Z80 BASIC Ver 4.7b (which boots from ROM)

 SUPER STARTREK

+Modified to work on Microsoft Z80 BASIC Ver 4.7b (which boots from ROM).
 The classic SUPER STARTREK from 1978.
 The main changes were to restrict line lengths and/or split long lines into multiples, re-writing the conditional statements accordingly, and to remove the print-formatting 'USING' command, which is not supported.

+If you are after a version that runs on mbasic on CP/M, see: https://github.com/RC2014Z80/RC2014/blob/master/BASIC-Programs/Super%20Startrek/startrek.bas

 ![Image](trek1-800.jpg)